Auschwitz (song)

 "Auschwitz" is a song composed by Francesco Guccini, and originally performed by Equipe 84.
 It was first released as the B-side of a cover of Sonny & Cher's "Bang Bang (My Baby Shot Me Down)", and later included in Equipe 84's album Io ho in mente te.
 Although the song was written by Guccini it was credited to Lunero and Maurizio Vandelli as the author at the time was not a member of the SIAE.

 The following year the song was later recorded by Francesco Guccini and included in his debut album Folk beat n.
 1, with the title "La canzone del bambino nel vento (Auschwitz)" ('The song of the child in the wind').

-Guccini's authorship of the song was first acknowledged only in 1967, and officially recognized after a 30 years long trial.
+Guccini's authorship of the song was first acknowledged only in 1967, and officially recognized after a 30-year-long trial.

 Inspiration and content

 "Auschwitz" was the first Italian song about the Holocaust.
-Guccini was inspired to compose the song after reading the Edward Russell's essay The Scourge of the swastika: A Short History of Nazi War Crimes (translated into Italian in 1955) and the autobiographical novel by Vincenzo Pappalettera Tu passerai per il camino where Pappalettera recounted his memoirs about his imprisonment in the Mauthausen concentration camp.
+Guccini was inspired to compose the song after reading Edward Russell's essay The Scourge of the swastika: A Short History of Nazi War Crimes (translated into Italian in 1955) and the autobiographical novel by Vincenzo Pappalettera Tu passerai per il camino where Pappalettera recounted his memoirs about his imprisonment in the Mauthausen concentration camp.
 The song includes several citations of Bob Dylan's "Blowin' in the Wind".

-The lyrics are narrated by two voices: the protagonist, a child who in the Auschwitz concentration camp "died with another hundred, passed through a chimney and is now in the wind", and the author, who poses some rhetoric questions to which there is no answer.
+The lyrics are narrated by two voices: the protagonist, a child who in the Auschwitz concentration camp "died with another hundred, passed through a chimney and is now in the wind", and the author, who poses some rhetorical questions to which there are no answers.